-Thanksgiving music: the best classical pieces for your Turkey Day playlist
+Thanksgiving music: 10 best classical pieces for your Turkey Day playlist

 Thanksgiving is a time for appreciating the wonderful things and people we have in our lives.
 And for musicians and music lovers, that includes great music…

 Looking for some beautiful classical music to accompany your traditional turkey (or nut roast) dinner?
 Here’s a selection of great pieces.

 Copland’s popular orchestral suite originated as a ballet, which tells of 19th-century American pioneers building a new farmhouse.
 The suite is full to the brim with all-American tunes, including a Shaker song, Simple Gifts, which Copland borrowed and incorporated into the music.
 You might recognise the tune – it’s the basis of the popular hymn, Lord of the Dance.

 For the Beauty of the Earth

 ‘For the Beauty of the Earth’ is traditionally associated with Harvest time, and associated two contrasting tunes, ‘Dix’ and ‘England’s Lane’.
 Thanks to John Rutter’s lovely SATB arrangement, it’s now a firm favourite with choirs around the world.